-Her current book project, A Different Order of Difficulty: Wittgenstein and Transformative Yearning in Literary Modernism, attends to the significance of Wittgenstein's philosophy for studies in literary modernism (and vice versa) as well as its afterlife in contemporary literature.
+Her current book project, A Different Order of Difficulty: Transformative Yearning in Wittgenstein and Literary Modernism, attends to the significance of Wittgenstein's philosophy for studies in literary modernism (and vice versa) as well as its afterlife in contemporary literature.
 It reads works by Joyce, Woolf, Musil and Kafka (tracing the legacy of each in a coda on works of contemporary world literature written in continued dialogue both with Wittgenstein and their literary modernist precursors) in relation to Wittgenstein's gnomic Tractatus Logico-Philosophicus and later writing.
 Karen is also co-editing, with Michael LeMahieu, the volume Wittgenstein and Modernism, under contract with the University of Chicago Press.
-She is also at work on a book project on grace and disgrace in modern and contemporary literature and philosophy.
+She has also begun work on a book project on grace and disgrace in modern and contemporary literature and philosophy.
 Her essays have appeared in Comparative Literature, The James Joyce Quarterly, and Philosophy and Kafka.

-Topics that are the focus of her teaching include: transatlantic and European modernism, contemporary literature; the novel; the foundations of Analytic philosophy; Continental philosophy; faith and secularity; modern and postmodern difficulty; autobiography and confession; experimental fiction; critical theory, and film studies.
+Topics that are the focus of her teaching and research include: transatlantic and European modernism, contemporary literature; the novel; the foundations of Analytic philosophy; Continental philosophy; faith and secularity; modern and postmodern difficulty; autobiography and confession; experimental fiction; critical theory, and film studies.

-Karen's recent courses include a seminars "Transatlantic Modernism", "20th c Paradoxes of the Secular-Sacred," "Kafka, Coetzee and the Difficulty of Reality," "The Moment in Modernism," "From Weimar to Film Noir," "Modernism's Global Afterlife," "Literature of Fall and Redemption" and "The Booker Prize: Aesthetics, Commerce and Canon-Making."
-She is currently teaching a seminar on Virginia Woolf and modernism, and a lecture course on 19th and 20th-century British and Irish Literature.
+Karen's recent courses include seminars "Transatlantic Modernism", "20th c Paradoxes of the Secular-Sacred," "Kafka, Coetzee and the Difficulty of Reality," "The Moment in Modernism," "From Weimar to Film Noir," "Modernism's Global Afterlife," "Literature of Fall and Redemption" and "The Booker Prize: Aesthetics, Commerce and Canon-Making," "Virginia Woolf and Modernism," and lecture courses on 19th and 20th-century British and Irish Literature.
 Courses for 2014-15 include "The Modernist Story, the Millennial Film," and "Grace and Disgrace."